 World Cities Day 2018

 World Cities Day aims to promote the international community’s interest in global urbanization, enhance cooperation among countries and cities in meeting opportunities and addressing challenges of urbanization, and contribute to sustainable urban development.
-The overall World Cities Day theme is Better City, Better Life and this year’s particular theme is Building Sustainable and Resilient Cities.
-The main event will be celebrated in Liverpool, UK.
+The overall World Cities Day theme is Better City, Better Life and this year’s particular theme was Building Sustainable and Resilient Cities.
+The main event was celebrated in Liverpool, UK.

 Over the last decade, natural disasters have affected more than 220 million people and caused economic damage of USD $100billion per year.
 By 2030, without significant investment to make cities more resilient, natural disasters may cost cities worldwide three times that amount a year and climate change may push up millions of urban residents into poverty.
 Hundreds of cities and communities are struggling with the impact of crisis – including conflicts, natural disasters, failures in governance and economic stress.